 Economic risk is the possibility of loss resulting from economic instability in certain areas of the world.
-Snap-on continually monitors its exposure in these markets.
-For example, the company is monitoring the impact of and developments related to the COVID-19 pandemic, which has created global economic uncertainty.
-In addition, the company is monitoring the effects of the United Kingdom's exit from the European Union, although it is too soon to know what effects this might have on the world economy or the company.
+Snap-on continually monitors its exposure in these markets; for example, the company is monitoring the potential effects of the United Kingdom's exit from the European Union, although it is too soon to know what effects this might have on the world economy or the company.
 Inflation has not had a significant impact on the company.